BIO Stefan Mülltonnenverkleidungen: Die Feuerverzinkung

-BIO Stefan Waste garbage can linings: Hot-dip galvanizing
+BIO Stefan garbage bin enclosures: The hot-dip galvanizing

 Oct 27, 2021erwin Sabic

-Technically speaking, BIO Stefan garbage can boxes are hot-dip galvanized and then coated.
+Technically, BIO Stefan trash bin boxes are hot-dip galvanized and then coated.
 But what does that mean?

-In hot-dip galvanizing, the steel base material is immersed in a molten zinc bath (approx. 450°C).
+In hot-dip galvanizing, the base material made of steel is dipped into a molten zinc bath (approx. 450°C).
 After dripping off, a more or less thin zinc layer remains as a coating.
-This forms both active and passive corrosion protection: the thin layer protects the base metal from moisture (passive) and also acts as a sacrificial anode (active).
-The steel underneath the zinc coating is protected from corrosion until the zinc is completely consumed.
-The zinc coating is bright shiny when fresh.
-Over time, as a result of corrosion, it forms a patina, which makes the appearance darker and more matte.
+This forms both an active and a passive corrosion protection: the thin layer protects the base metal from moisture (passive) and additionally acts as a sacrificial anode (active).
+The steel beneath the zinc layer is protected from corrosion as long as the zinc is completely consumed.
+The zinc layer is bright and shiny when fresh.
+Over time, it forms a patina due to corrosion, which makes the appearance darker and matte.

-So why don't the boxes look like galvanized sheet steel, as usual?
+So why don't the boxes look like the usual galvanized steel sheet?

-Hot-dip galvanized objects can also be coated with paint.
-To ensure that the paint adheres well, an adhesion promoter (primer) is usually applied beforehand.
-The color RAL 7016, in which all BIO Stefan are produced, adapts to almost any situation and constellation and guarantees a timeless, aesthetic look for many years to come!
+Even hot-dip galvanized objects can be coated with paint.
+To ensure good adhesion, a primer (adhesion promoter) is usually applied beforehand.
+The RAL 7016 color tone in which all BIO Stefan products are made adapts to almost any situation and constellation and guarantees a timeless aesthetic look for many years!

-The BIO Stefan team wishes you a successful and enjoyable shopping experience and looks forward to helping you choose the right elegant garbage can liner from BIO Stefan in Austria!
+The BIO Stefan team wishes you much success and fun during your shopping experience and looks forward to advising you in selecting the perfect elegant trash bin enclosure from BIO Stefan in Austria!

 More articles